iam-yogeshreddy/Kubernetes/README.md

 6. 𝑬𝒏𝒕𝒆𝒓𝒑𝒓𝒊𝒔𝒆 𝑳𝒆𝒗𝒆𝒍 𝑺𝒖𝒑𝒑𝒐𝒓𝒕 :

 -> Docker by default not provides enterprise level support which includes Load Balancer, Auto Scaling, Auto Healing, API Gateway, Firewall etc are very important problems which are overcomes by kubernetes.

+Kubernetes :

+1. Cluster :

+A set of machines working together to run containerized applications

+2. Node :

+A single machine within a cluster running containers via pods

+3. Pod :

+The smallest deployable unit containing one or more containers

+4. Container :

+An isolated, executable image containing application code

+5. Deployment :

+Manages, Scales and updates application pods

+6. Service :

+Defines how pods can be accessed as a network service

+7. Namespace :

+A logical partition of cluster resource

+8. ConfigMap and Secret :

+Stores configuration and sensitive data for pods

+9. ReplicaSet :

+Ensures a specified number of pod replicas are running

+10. Kubelet :

+Manages pods and containers on a node.